Envirometrix/PredictiveSoilMapping/01-Introduction.md

 provide only partial coverage for these mapped areas.
 Even where coverage is complete, or nearly complete, consistency is often a significant issue.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Conventional soil polygon maps (manually-drawn
-delineations) are often one of the best sources of information on local variation in soil polypedons.
-On the other hand, conventional soil polygon maps often suffer from incompleteness, inconsistency and low accuracy of thematic content, as well as from suspect positional accuracy.</div>\EndKnitrBlock{rmdnote}

 Mapping concepts change across time and vary among different mappers and agencies.
 Consequently, the normal situation is that no two maps are